briem-bixly/nodejs-nebri/README.md

 A simple and easy to use Node.js component for making NebriOS backend requests.

+This app is intended for use with a NebriOS instance.
+Visit https://nebrios.com to sign up for free!

 <h2>Installation</h2>
 This app can be installed via npm:
 ```